Inside the airport patiently waiting for the announcement.

 they have one of the most comprehensive and accessible transportation btw.

-inside the taxi, which is a posh Mercedes-Benz btw
+inside the taxi, which is a posh Mercedes-Benz btw.

 and the taxi tariff